 GROUP BYmore than just simple columns, including fields within structs, arithmetic results, functions, string concatenations and literals.

 HAVINGclauses, including the use of aggregate functions and literals.

 - Automatic compatibility management for queries in headless mode across versions.
-Starting with 5.2, KSQL will automatically take care of ensuring query compatiblity when upgrading.
-This means you won't need to worry about setting properties correctly during upgrade, as has been required for previous upgrades.
+Starting with 5.2, KSQL will automatically take care of ensuring query compatibility when upgrading.
+This means you won’t need to worry about setting properties correctly during upgrade, as has been required for previous upgrades.
 Refer to the architecture documentation for details.
 Note that it is still up to the user to set properties correctly before upgrading to 5.2.
 The upgrade doc has details about the properties required to safely upgrade to 5.2.

 KSQL 5.2 includes bug fixes, including:

 - Improved support for multi-line requests in interactive mode deployments.
 Prior to version 5.2 KSQL parsed the full request before attempting to execute any statements.
 Requests that contained later statements that were dependent the execution of prior statements may have failed.
 In version 5.2 and later, this is no longer an issue.

 - Improved support for non-interactive, “headless” mode deployments.
 Prior to version 5.2 KSQL parsed the full script before attempting to execute any statements.
 The full parse would often fail when later statements relied on the execution of earlier statements.
 In version 5.2 and later, this is no longer an issue.